42-AI/bootcamp_machine-learning/README.md

 This project is a Machine Learning bootcamp created by [42 AI](http://www.42ai.fr).

-As notions seen during this bootcamp can be complex, we very strongly advise students to have previously done the following bootcamp :
+As notions seen during this bootcamp can be complex, we very strongly advise students to have previously done the following bootcamp:
 * [Python](https://github.com/42-AI/bootcamp_python)

 42 Artificial Intelligence is a student organization of the Paris campus of the school 42.
 Our purpose is to foster discussion, learning, and interest in the field of artificial intelligence, by organizing various activities such as lectures and workshops.